desliem/Win4Deap/win4deap/readme_en.md

 **Win4DEAP** should be considered beta software.
 Backup data often and in both the native DED format and standard CSV or TXT formats.

-## 8. PUP

 I recommend strongly that you download this application from here or from a trusted source (such as a professor making it available on a campus intranet).
 Some dubious sites are advertising it in a way that masks its source, perhaps even bundling PUPs (Potentially Unwanted Programs) along with **Win4DEAP**.

-There was a site with the title *How To Fix Michel Deslierres Win4DEAP*, which was a bit scary.
+> There was a site with the title *How To Fix Michel Deslierres Win4DEAP*, which was a bit scary.
 What needed fixing, me or my application?
 It suggested that you download a utility to repair everything.
 By the way, the site claimed that the repair tool would work on Android even though my application cannot not run on Android.
 Even funnier are the 5 star rating it gives itself, claiming 361,927 downloads (<sup>1</sup>) in November 2015 only.
 Not bad, given that **Win4DEAP** might have been downloaded 100 times in a year tops!
+>

-Of course, I am beyond fixing, and no third party can fix anything (<sup>2</sup>) to do with **Win4DEAP**, I have never released the code, nor will I ever.
+>Of course, I am beyond fixing, and no third party can fix anything (<sup>2</sup>) to do with **Win4DEAP**, I have never released the code, nor will I ever.
 It's just too ugly.
+>

-If you have an application or document that you think would be useful to users of **Win4DEAP**, put up separate links to both WinDeap114.exe and your additional material.
+>If you have an application or document that you think would be useful to users of **Win4DEAP**, put up separate links to both WinDeap114.exe and your additional material.
+>
 > (1) The figure is from a check on the 6th of December 2015 of that, let's say "amusing", site.
+>
 > (2) With the exception of removing the application and its entries in the registry.

-## 9. WinDEAP.sas
+## 8. WinDEAP.sas

 The **WinDEAP.sas** file ([download link](WinDEAP.sas)) is a macro that generates a **WinDEAP** file with `.ded extension` from a SAS data set.
 Further explanations are contained in the comment at the top of the file.
 This file was created by Julien Ciccone.

-## 10. Acknowledgement
+## 9. Acknowledgement

 Thanks to Tim Coelli for **DEAP** without which **Win4DEAP** is of no use.